Annapurna Circuit Trek

 What's Included

-• Support from our representative at the airport on arrival and departure.
+• Assistance by our representative at the airport on arrival and departure.

-• Accommodation in 3-star hotels in Kathmandu for 03 nights on BB basis.
+• 03 Nights’ accommodation in 3-star Hotel in Kathmandu on BB plan.

-• Cost of ACAP permit for Annapurna Conservation Area Project.
+• Annapurna Conservation Area Project fee

-• Sightseeing tours and transfers according to the itinerary by A/C vehicle.
+• Sightseeing tours and transfers as per the itinerary using A/C vehicle.

-• Entrance fees for monuments as specified in the itinerary.
+• Monumental entrance fees as per the itinerary.

-• English-speaking local guide as specified in the itinerary.
+• Local English Speaking guide as per the itinerary.

-• All applicable taxes including service tax.
+• All currently applicable taxes including Service tax.

 Not Included

-• Beverages, i.e., soft drinks, alcoholic beverages, etc. It will be cheaper for us to charge you for all beverages depending on how much you consume.
+• Any beverages including soft drinks, alcoholic drinks etc. unless otherwise specified.
+It is more cost effective for us to bill you for all beverages based on actual consumption.

-• Travelers' insurance.
+• Personal insurance.

-• Tips.
+• Tipping.

 Do's & Don'ts